ZeroWang030221/Space-Efficient-Quantum-Algorithm-for-Elliptic-Curve-Discrete-Logarithms-with-Resource-Estimation/README.md

   --out eea_s835_fastdual_algorithm3_recursive_chunks_n128_measurement_nctopt_failopen_r1_seg40_to10.json
 ```

-This workflow attempts local template optimization on reversible `{X, CX, CCX}` segments.
+This workflow attempts local template optimization on  `{X, CX, CCX}` segments.
 It is designed as a bounded fail-open counter: if an optimized step times out or raises an exception, that step is counted exactly without template rounds and then checkpointed, so the final reported counts remain complete.

 Useful arguments in addition to the standard EEA arguments: